Flynn Rider: Appearances

 Flynn appears in the five-minute short film Tangled Ever After, which focuses on his marriage to Rapunzel.
 The plot follows Pascal and Maximus as they lose the wedding rings and make a frenzied search to recover them.

 Flynn also appears in the 2017 television series Rapunzel's Tangled Adventure.
 It takes place between the feature film and the short Tangled Ever After.
 Over the course of the series, Flynn struggles with trying to find the perfect moment to propose to Rapunzel, eventually deciding to wait until she is ready.
 The series also brings to light some of Flynn's past and former friends, revealing more of his backstory.
 Later, the Captain of the Guards, who initially disliked Flynn, steps down from his position and promotes Flynn to the spot, much to his surprise.
 He considers the position before finally accepting the title, forever leaving his criminal past behind him.
 In the series finale, Flynn finally proposes to Rapunzel in the same spot he fell in love with her; out in the Corona lake on a boat.

 Flynn appears in the short film Once Upon a Studio, waiting by the door to the Walt Disney Animation Studios building as Mickey Mouse flies out with Dumbo.
 He is shown with Rapunzel during the group photo.

 Flynn and Rapunzel make a cameo appearance in Frozen, where they are seen joining the guests at Elsa's coronation.

-Flynn Rider appears in Kingdom Hearts III, with Zachary Levi reprising the role.
+Flynn appears in Kingdom Hearts III, with Zachary Levi reprising the role.

+Milo Manheim has been announced to play Flynn Rider in a live-action film adaptation of the 2010 film.